AA-DS/AA-DS.github.io/README.md

 # Data Analyst

+## Education
+**GRADUATE CLASSES IN COMPUTER SCIENCE @ University of Kentucky**

+- I have completed the Discrete Mathematics course (CS 275) at UKY which was a prerequisite for conditional admission into the CS master’s Program.

+**BACHELOR OF SCIENCE IN COMPUTER SCIENCE @ Mansoura University**

+- Majors: Information Systems

 ## Projects
 **CUSTOMER CHURN ANALYSIS**
 -	Utilized Python to analyze 7000 data science job listings and gain insights on what it takes to land a job in analytics.